Ronin15/Armadillo_Madness_C3/README.md

 RAM: 8GB or more
 Hard Drive: SSD or better for optimal performance 100MB required.

+Mobile and controller support will come later if demand is there.

 ## Project Summary

-Armadillo Madness C3 is an exciting and fast-paced game where players control an armadillo navigating through various challenging levels.
+Armadillo Madness is an exciting and fast-paced game where players control an armadillo navigating through various challenging levels.
 The game features unique obstacles, power-ups, and enemies that test the player's skills and reflexes.
 The goal is to complete each level while shooting enemies and avoiding hazards.

 Key Features:
 - Engaging gameplay with multiple levels * see notes at bottom